-An inter-agency working group on water soldier was formed in 2008 to help coordinate research, monitoring, control and prevention strategies.
-Agency groups include: Ontario Ministry of Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ministry of the Environment, Conservation and Parks, Trent University, Lower Trent Conservation, and Parks Canada.
+An inter-agency working group on water soldier was formed in 2013 to help coordinate research, monitoring, control and prevention strategies.
+Agency groups include: Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ministry of the Environment, Conservation and Parks, Trent University, Lower Trent Conservation, and Parks Canada.

-July-August: Monitoring of Lake Seymour, Crowe Bay, Percy Reach and Glen Ross was conducted.
+From July – August monitoring of Lake Seymour, Crowe Bay, Percy Reach, and Glen Ross was conducted.
 A 50 m x 50 m grid was overlaid and at each point intercept, the presence/absence and abundance of water soldier was recorded.
-The results from the monitoring have revealed the 2018 herbicide treatment was a success.
-2019 monitoring efforts revealed:
+The results from the monitoring have revealed the 2019 herbicide treatment was a success.
+2020 monitoring efforts revealed:

 Lake Seymour: 41% reduction of water soldier (23.33 ha in 2019 to 13.68 ha in 2020)

 Crowe Bay: 68% reduction of water soldier (1.12 ha in 2019 to 0.35 ha in 2020)

 Percy Reach: 25% reduction of water soldier (60.06 ha in 2019 to 44.85 ha in 2020)

 Glen Ross: 58% reduction of water soldier (5.97 ha in 2019 to 2.47 ha in 2020)

 The Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry has developed a prevention and response plan to enable people and organizations to undertake low risk activities to monitor, control, and in some cases eradicate these invasive plants without the need for an authorization under the Invasive Species Act, 2015.
 The plan also includes detailed best management practices for water soldier.